How Does Laser Hair Removal Work?

 (6) It takes 1 to 2 weeks after laser hair removal treatment for the damaged hair shaft to be discharged and fall off.
 This is not a sign of new hair growth.

-For more insights from experienced professionals, we recommend reading Dr. Kerstin Langenberger’s article on diode laser hair removal.
+For more insights from experienced professionals, we recommend reading Dr. Kerstin Langenberger’s article on laser diode hair removal.